-GUIDANCE Events which may require immediate announcement
+Events which may require immediate announcement

-- A natural disaster such as a fire, flood, landslide, earthquake and the like, or a major market upheaval in the industries, countries or regions where the listed issuer has operations or transactions; - Any change of accounting policy or adoption of new accounting standards; - An event beyond the control of the listed issuer such as a fuel price increase or interest rate hike; or - A change in dividend policy.

-- 1.10 The above examples and those cited in the LR are indicative and by no means exhaustive.
+- a natural disaster such as a fire, flood, landslide, earthquake and the like, or a major market upheaval in the industries, countries or regions where the listed issuer has operations or transactions; - any change of accounting policy or adoption of new accounting standards; - an event beyond the control of the listed issuer such as a fuel price increase or interest rate hike; or - a change in dividend policy. - 1.10 The above examples and those cited in the LR are indicative and by no means exhaustive.
 The fact that an event is not listed as an example does not mean it is not material.
-Nor does inclusion as an example automatically mean that it is material information. - 1.11 In making the assessment of whether an event or information is material for the purpose of announcement, it is important for the listed issuer to take into account relevant factors such as the following: - (a) the anticipated impact of the information on the listed issuer's entire scope of activities; - (b) the anticipated impact of the information on the listed issuer's financial position or performance; or - (c) the relevance of the information on the factors that determine the price of the listed securities. - 1.12 As further guidance, we set out some factors which a listed issuer may consider when undertaking the materiality assessment, in respect of some commonly occurring events that are currently cited as examples of events that may require disclosure under paragraph/ Rule 9.04 of the LR. - 6 See paragraph/Rule 9.04(b) of the LR.
+Nor does inclusion as an example automatically mean that it is material information.

+- 1.11 In making the assessment of whether an event or information is material for the purpose of announcement, it is important for the listed issuer to take into account relevant factors such as the following: - (a) the anticipated impact of the information on the listed issuer's entire scope of activities; - (b) the anticipated impact of the information on the listed issuer's financial position or performance; or - (c) the relevance of the information on the factors that determine the price of the listed securities. - 1.12 As further guidance, we set out below, factors which a listed issuer may consider when undertaking the materiality assessment, in respect of some commonly occurring events that are currently cited as examples of events that may require disclosure under paragraph/Rule 9.04 of the LR.